dalesgit/logseq/pages/SD Training Nov 14.md

 - ### Terry
 	- been at Atrium for ca. 30 yrs
 	- Linda knew 20  years
+	- cf. page of quotes
 	- #### Her background
 		- grew up Catholicism
 		- martyrdom of saints -- but the draw was the "heroic" model of what it means to be Christian
 		- How to make meaning out of my own suffering
-		- today: ambivalence of Christian glorification of suffering
+		- today: ambivalence of Christian glorification of suffering ... path to God